-BD - Board AC - Audit Committee G,C&NC - Governance, Compensation and Nominating Committee ------------ ---------------------- --
+BD - Board AC - Audit Committee G,C&NC - Governance, Compensation and Nominating Committee

-Christopher D. Hodgson, 61, is a member of our Board and our Lead Director.
-Mr. Hodgson is the Chair of our Audit Committee and our Governance, Compensation and Nominating Committee.
-Mr. Hodgson is the President of the Ontario Mining Association, the lead director of Helios Fairfax Partners Corporation, and a director of Hemlo Explorers Inc. and GreenFirst Forest Prodeuts Inc. He previously served as lead director for The Brick Ltd. As a member of provincial parliament, he served as Minister of Natural Resources, Minister of Northern Development and Mines, Chairman of the Management Board of Cabinet, Commissioner of the Board of Internal Economy, and Minister of Municipal Affairs and Housing.
-Previously he enjoyed a career in municipal government and real estate development and is an Honours Bachelor of Arts graduate from Trent University.
-Mr. Hodgson is a resident of Markham, Ontario, Canada.
+Christopher D. Hodgson, 62, is a member of our Board and our Lead Director.
+Mr. Hodgson is the Chair of our Governance, Compensation and Nominating Committee and is also a member of our Audit Committee.
+Mr. Hodgson is the President of the Ontario Mining Association, the lead director of Helios Fairfax Partners Corporation, and a director of Hemlo Explorers Inc. and NorthStar Gaming Inc. He previously served as lead director for The Brick Ltd. and as a director of GreenFirst Forest Products Inc. As a member of provincial parliament, he served as Minister of Natural Resources, Minister of Northern Development and Mines, Chairman of the Management Board of Cabinet, Commissioner of the Board of Internal Economy, and Minister of Municipal Affairs and Housing.
+Previously, Mr. Hodgson enjoyed a career in municipal government and real estate development and is an Honours Bachelor of Arts graduate from Trent University.
+Mr. Hodgson is a resident of Haliburton, Ontario, Canada.